CloudyRowly/Binance-public-API-pull-to-Parquet-Demo/readme.md

 Uses websocket, useful for listening to real time data.

+Py Arrow does not support Parquet file appending => Use Fast Parquet for appending instead

 **Observation:** first interval in the stream returns exception => Implemented exception handling to not write this interval into the data files.